withastro/astro/.changeset/stupid-pants-press.md

 'astro': patch
 ---

-Ensure that `injectRoute` is properly detected in monorepos and from node_modules
+Ensure that injected routes from `node_modules` are properly detected